CTS-Labs/MantisEngine/docs/en/Vector2.md

-# Lua Vector2 Documentation
+# Vector2

 ## Overview

-The `Vector2` module provides a simple implementation of 2D vectors in Lua.
+The `Vector2` module provides a simple implementation of 2D vectors.
 It supports basic vector operations such as addition, subtraction, multiplication, division, normalization, and dot product.

 ## Vector2 Table